 Modern Horizons is a special Magic: The Gathering set that was designed for the Modern format.
 The set is unique because it includes 209 brand-new cards playable in the Modern, Legacy, and Commander formats.
-It was released June 14th, 2019 for around $200.00 per booster box.
+It was released on June 14th, 2019 for around $200.00 per booster box.
 A booster box contains 36 packs of trading cards with 15 individual cards inside each pack.

 This new MTG set has already made a large impact across constructed formats.
 Modern was warped by Hogaak, Arisen Necropolis until its banning on August 26th, 2019.
-Wrenn and Six has quickly become a premier card in multiple Legacy and Modern decks.
+Wrenn and Six have quickly become a premier card in multiple Legacy and Modern decks.
 Multiple creatures such as Plague Engineer and Giver of Runes are found in the MTG Goldfish top 10 most played Modern creatures list.

 Where to Begin Forecasting Modern Horizons

 Modern Horizons (MH) is a tricky set to forecast future pricing because there has never been something like it before.
 The set changed the Modern format landscape and created new deck builds such as Bant Soulherder and Four-Color Whirza.
 Since MH was released just over 3 months, historical booster box pricing is stagnant.
-In addition, the set is still in print with no official word on a potential end date currently.
+Also, the set is still in print with no official word on a potential end date currently.

 To find a baseline for calculating future pricing, I looked at weighted averages and growth rates from my previous booster box forecasting articles.
 While MH is not a Standard format set, this data could provide some insight into how prices change over two to three years.
 The data I used for this article can be downloaded here.